utkucanbolat/brazil_nut/README.md

-# brazil_nut
+# BRAZIL NUT EFFECT SIMULATION WITH MERCURYDPM

-MercuryDPM simulation for the brazil nut effect
+MercuryDPM simulation for the brazil nut effect.